curious-koala/MyWork/README.md

 # Query

-Users can put their query and see the results on the endpoint https://nikharflaskapp1.azurewebsites.net/requests?input=(Enter your String).
+Users can put their query and see the results on the endpoint https://nikharflaskapp1.azurewebsites.net/requests?input= (Enter your String).